xamarin/xamarin-macios/ISSUE_TEMPLATE.md

 <!--
 1. Place cursor below this comment block.

-2. Paste full build logs.
+2. Attach build log or link to gist (https://gist.github.com/) of the log.
 -->

 ### Example Project (If Possible)